USEPA/EPATADA/.github/ISSUE_TEMPLATE/feature_request.md

 -   [ ] Create or edit the function/code.

--   [ ] Document all code using comments to describe what is does.
+-   [ ] Document all code using line/inline and/or multi-line/block comments
+    to describe what is does.

--   [ ] Create or edit tests in tests/testthat folder.
+-   [ ] Create or edit tests in tests/testthat folder to help prevent and/or
+    troubleshoot potential future issues.

 -   [ ] Create or edit the function documentation.
 Include working examples.